yashtyk/ViT_classifier/README.md

 # ViT_classifier

-Classification of Images: Prediction of the amount of sources in the image
+Classification of Images: Predicting the number of sources in the image